govau/oneAPS-website/client/src/pages/privacy.md

 ## How to make a complaint

 If you wish to make a complaint about how the DTA has handled your personal information, please do so in writing.
-If you need help lodging a complaint, you can contact the Privacy Officer on 02 6120 8595.

 Complaints can be made to:

 **Email**
-<a href="mailto:privacy@dta.gov.au">privacy@dta.gov.au</a>
+<a href="mailto:privacy@apsc.gov.au">privacy@apsc.gov.au</a>

-**Post**
-Privacy Officer
-Digital Transformation Agency
-PO Box 457
-Canberra City
-ACT 2601

 If we receive a complaint from you, we will acknowledge your complaint within 3 business days of receiving the complaint.